Severance season 2: Apple TV Plus release date, trailer, confirmed cast, plot synopsis, and more news and rumors

 "It's expanding on both sides and that's both the fun and the challenge," he continued.
 "How do you make it bigger and how do you take a broader view of it and include some new elements that weren't there before but still keep it feeling like it's centered in the same world, on the same story that you were doing before?"

-Ben Stiller expressed similar sentiments to Variety : "I think that the biggest thing is how to maintain all those things in terms of the feeling of the show, while at the same time expanding the world since the end of the last episode.
+Ben Stiller expressed similar sentiments to Variety, adding : "I think that the biggest thing is how to maintain all those things in terms of the feeling of the show, while at the same time expanding the world since the end of the last episode.
 We’ve brought Mark and Irving and Helly to the surface, and I think those are storylines that people are going to be interested in.
 So, it’s going to be figuring out that balance."

-Will we get more seasons of Severance?
+Will Severance get more seasons on Apple TV Plus?

 Mark looks out of a window alongside a woman in Severance season 1